YourRoots by Genomelink

 Children(s): Parthenia Leach

-Mary Polly Leach was born in 1809 in Randolph County, North Carolina, United States of America, the child of John Leach and Mary Morgan.
-Mary Polly Leach married Ahijah Smith, and had children including Parthenia Louisia "Elizia" Leach.
-Mary Polly Leach passed away in 1874 in Randolph County, North Carolina, United States of America.
+The story of Mary Polly Leach began in 1809 in Randolph County, North Carolina, United States of America.
+Mary Polly Leach married Ahijah Smith, and had children including Parthenia Louisia Elizia Leach.
+Mary Polly Leach passed away in 1874 in Trinity, Randolph County, North Carolina, United States of America.

 Find more search results for Mary Leach